On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: The Markov Chain Monte Carlo Method

-To compute $\left<A\right>$, it is convenient to use the Monte Carlo method, based on Markov chain, to generate correlated configurations $x_i$ after each cycle with a probability density proportional to $f(x)$.
-Note that only $f(x)$ and not its integral, $\int_{\Omega_x}f(x)dx$, is used in the MC method.
-The configuration $x_j$ at each sampled cycle is used to estimate the expected value $\left<A\right>$ by the average value $\overline{A}=\frac{1}{n}\sum_{j=1}^{n}A(x_j)$ over a large sample set.
+where $\vec X$ is a high-dimensional vector and the formulas of $A(\vec X)$ and $f(\vec X)$ are given.
+To compute $\left<A\right>$, it is convenient to use the MCMC method to generate correlated configurations $\vec X_i$ after each cycle with a probability density proportional to $f(\vec X)$.
+Unknown constant coefficients contained in $f(\vec X)$ are canceled in the MCMC computation process.
+The system is sampled at intervals during the simulation and the configuration $\vec X_j$ at each sampled cycle is used to estimate the expected value $\left<A\right>$ by the average value $\overline{A}=\frac{1}{n}\sum_{j=1}^{n}A(\vec X_j)$ over $n$ samples.